Azure/ObjectDetectionUsingCntk/README.md

 |/data/grocery/positives/|	Images and annotations to train the model
 |/data/grocery/negatives/|	Images used as negatives during model training
 |/data/grocery/testImages/|	Test images used to evaluate model accuracy
+|/doc/|	Resources such as images for this readme page
 |/fastRCNN/|			Slightly modified code used in R-CNN publications
 |/resources/|		  All provided resources are in here
 |/resources/cntk/|   CNTK configuration file and pre-trained AlexNet model